INFO-4602-5602/project-3-mozilla-project-3-team-4/submission/README.md

 Tianlun Zhao(BlakeTZ): I'm curious about the each race distribution of every majors in college.
 So I used python notebook to plot a pie chart by using the data cleaned by Hathaway with race_major.
 It is about percentage of each race in each major, and it can show us that each race is good at and interested in which major.(Third Page)

-Yi Man(yima1736): I clean the "major.csv" data and create a visualization connent with this data.
-I use d3 to create the viusaliazation, so the debug part is the hardest part for me.
-There is still a problem that I did not figure out.
-I want to create a function which can help users to sort the data such as if you click a button, the data will sort from smallest to largest.
-I am still working on this one.
-(Third Page)
+Yi Man(yima1736): I help Tianlun to clean the data and create the visualization.
+We use python jupyter notebook to clean the data.
+And we use d3 to create the visualization.

 Gongyuan Xing(DominicXing): I'm very interested in the 5th Asian female student number.
 I spent a lot of time on cleaning the data and finally, I got the 5th Asian female student number in different enrollment years.
 I used d3js in html plot a line chart for my data, which illustrated the trend of 5th Asian female student(Fourth Page)